DoubleHelixApp/DoubleHelix/docs/basic-usage.md

 # Basic-usage

 ## Introduction
-WGSE (pronounced _wigsee_) is a tool designed for manipulating and extracting data from files representing whole-sequenced human genomes.
+WGSE-NG is a tool designed for manipulating and extracting data from files representing whole-sequenced human genomes.
 It provides functionality to efficiently load, parse, filter, transform, and analyze genomic data.
+WGSE-NG is an attempt to re-engineering an existing tool called [WGSE](https://wgse.io).
 The name WGSE is an acronym that stands for "Whole Genome Sequencing Extract".

 ## OS support
 WGSE runs on Windows, Linux, MacOS.
 Follow the installation procedure below according to your OS.